 Driving of City Vehicles: Interns driving city vehicles shall pay strict adherence to traffic laws and shall wear seat belts when driving or riding.

 Schedules: All interns shall receive a schedule indicating their assigned units and work hours.
 Just prior to proceeding to a new unit, interns shall contact the highest-ranking supervisor in their new assigned unit and receive instructions as to when, where, and whom to report.

 Applicants should first contact their university internship coordinator to insure that all university requirements have been met and that they are in fact eligible for an internship program.
 Initial contact with the Normal Police Department should be through the university internship coordinator.

 A letter from the university internship coordinator indicating student eligibility must accompany the application.
 The Normal Police Department encourages students to strictly adhere to their university procedures.

-Students may print and complete an application or utilize our e-form, and applicants must include a resume and/or cover letter with their application.
+Students may print and complete an application , and applicants must include a resume and/or cover letter with their application.
 For additional information, contact our Internship Coordinator or the Administrative Office Assistant.

 Students, mailing their completed application packet, including the letter from your university internship coordinator, a resume and/or cover letter, should address the packet to the attention of:

 Normal Police Department